GuyRimel/BestMealsEver/README.md

 <!-- KEY FEATURES -->
 ### Key Features

-1. Clicking a Pokemon button now applies a border with a type-based color. "fire" type Pokemon would get an orange border, etc...
+1. Featuring sprites and data of 150 Pokemon.
-2. The navbar displays a totalizer keeping track of how many pokemon you've "caught" (clicked) so far.
+2. Keep track of how many Pokemon you've caught so far!
+3. Created with HTML, CSS, and simple ES6 Vanilla Javascript.
+Runs right in the browser!
-3. Fetch and promise pollyfills have been added for older browser and IE support.
+4. Fetch and promise pollyfills have been added for older browser and IE support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>